prisma/prisma-examples/pulse/starter/README.md

 # Prisma Pulse Example: Starter

 This repository has been created to help you get started with [Pulse](https://prisma.io/pulse).
 You will be able to use this project with any Pulse-ready PostgreSQL database.
-This project comes with a basic [`schema.prisma`](./prisma/schema.prisma) file as well as a Pulse subscription found in the [`index.ts`](./index.ts) file.
+This project comes with a basic [`schema.prisma`](./prisma/schema.prisma) file as well as a Pulse stream found in the [`index.ts`](./index.ts) file.

 ## Prerequisites